typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/docs/rules/member-ordering.md

-# Enforces a standard member declaration order.
+# Require a consistent member declaration order (member-ordering)

 A consistent ordering of fields, methods and constructors can make interfaces, type literals, classes and class expressions easier to read, navigate and edit.